michaelmoir-binti/documents/onboarding/Local-installation-and-setup.md

 🛑 👇🏽 🛑 👇🏽 🛑 👇🏽 🛑 👇🏽 🛑 👇🏽 🛑 👇🏽

-**Check with your manager and ensure that you've been added to the appropriate Google Cloud projects before continuing (see [For Managers](https://github.com/binti-family/family/wiki/Onboarding:-Setting-Up-Your-Mac-For-Development#for-managers) on the standard install page)**
+**Check with your manager and ensure that you've been added to the appropriate Google Cloud projects before continuing (see [For Managers](https://github.com/binti-family/family/wiki/Onboarding:-Setting-Up-Your-Mac-For-VM-Development#for-managers) on the VM development setup page)**

 Without this step you won't be able to download development dumps, and the below install script will fail